danwise32/enterprise-soc-sentinel-lab/reports/SOC-2026-001-BruteForce.md

 ## Impact Assessment

 - Account confirmed compromised
-- Standard user — no elevated privileges
+- Standard user: no elevated privileges
 - Access to Microsoft 365 services during compromise window
 - No evidence of lateral movement or data exfiltration